 Test your animated educational videos with audiences

-Your animation may seem ready, but there’s one more important step to take before attaching it to a course or loading it into your LMS: running your animation by a test audience and gather feedback.
+Your animation may seem ready, but there’s one more important step to take before attaching it to a course or loading it into your LMS: running your animation by a test audience and gathering feedback.
 Gathering feedback early on allows you to make your video as pitch-perfect as possible before it’s seen by the masses (where it can do more damage to your brand).

 If you have coworkers who haven’t seen the animation yet, run it by them.
 Then, branch out and consider selecting a random group of students and having them watch it.

 Once you’ve gathered feedback, take stock, and implement any commonly requested changes.
 Once your video is live, use your LMS to track the course’s performance.
-If you notice the course-completion rate isn’t where you want it, or that it’s steadily falling, further refine your animation and course materials.
+If you notice the course completion rate isn’t where you want it, or that it’s steadily falling, further refine your animation and course materials.

 10 examples of animated educational videos